daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

 writing your hobby project in the language that makes you the happiest or the language that you're most familiar with.

-Clojure proved to be an excellent choice for me to write the first version of Alda because:
+Clojure did prove to be a good choice for me to write the first version of Alda
+because:

 1. The excellent [Instaparse][instaparse] library made it really easy for me to write a little EBNF grammar and generate a working parser.